deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_02.png" alt="">

+__Open the image above in a new tab if you are having trouble viewing__.

 To help better understand the output of the call stack, the column `Call Site` is going to be the memory address that is executed.
 The `RetAddr` column is where the `Call Site` address will return to when it is done completing.

 As you can see, the compromised `ret` is located at `HEVD!TriggerStackOverflow+0xc8`.
 From there we will return to 0xfffff80302c82544, or `AuthzBasepRemoveSecurityAttributeValueFromLists+0x70`.
 The next value in the `RetAddr` column, is the intended value for our CR4 register, 0x00000000000506f8.